CalfCrusher/WPHunter/README.md

 .Adding more dorks for CVE

-.Parse some know vulnerabilities and report them (without using api-token on wpscan)

 ### Disclaimer

 I made this tool just for educational use only.
 I'm not responsible for the consequences of illegal use.